nuttlabs/the-streamline/ulysses/The Streamline/ChatGPT Game-Changer - Browse the Web on iOS.md

 Try asking it to summarize an article: `Summarize this: [URL]`

 If you find the option unavailable under **Settings**, try deleting the app and reinstalling it.
+That will force an update.

 And be sure to subscribe to _[The Streamline](https://thestreamline.ai)_ to make the most of AI and automation.